Using Docker

 docker run -d -p 8080:8080 -p 50000:50000 --restart=on-failure -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts-jdk17

-.
-All Jenkins data lives in there - including plugins and configuration.jenkins_home
+/var/jenkins_home.
+All Jenkins data lives in there - including plugins and configuration. - This will automatically create a

 I uninstalled Docker Desktop GUI App from my Ubuntu 22.04. then, I was getting this error - ERROR: Cannot connect to the Docker daemon at unix:///home/ray/.docker/desktop/docker.sock.
 Is the docker daemon running?